lupyuen/lupyuen.github.io/src/gpio.md

 Once we have the Rust Embedded HAL ported to Mynewt (and other operating systems), we'll be able to use the __Rust Embedded Drivers__.
 [List of Rust Embedded Drivers](https://github.com/rust-embedded/awesome-embedded-rust/blob/master/README.md#driver-crates)

-(And we'll have to code our firmware in Rust of course)
+(And we'll code our firmware in Rust of course)

 We shall experiment with the [BME280 Rust Driver](https://crates.io/crates/bme280) on Mynewt BL602.